5 Best Free VPNs For New Zealand in 2025

 After successfully connecting to a VPN server, you can now go ahead to browse as you’d want.
 VPN servers keep you anonymous and secure over the internet, and they can help you unblock geo-restricted content.

-Yes and no. There is no VPN service that is completely safe.
-It is why security researchers recommend using a VPN service that can provide multiple layers of protection.
-There are reputable free VPN service providers that will keep your internet connection safe from attacks and ensure your anonymity/privacy.
-However, there are also free VPNs that are malicious and sell users’ data to third parties.
+Yes.
+There are reputable free VPN service providers, like ProtonVPN, that will keep your internet connection safe from attacks and ensure your anonymity & privacy.
+However, there are also free VPNs that are malicious and sell users’ data to third parties, so be wary of sketchy brands.

 Best Free VPNs For Other Countries